dpwiese/php-ftp-chartjs/README.md

 Even with an order of magnitude increase in the download speed, it would still be too slow to use for its intended purpose.
 The downloads could also potentially be parallelized.
-The complexity required to do this and the limitations are not completely known to me, but regardless of how optimized this could be made, it's not a great approach to say the least to fetch 72 mb of data on each page load.
+The complexity required to do this and the limitations are not completely known to me, but regardless of how optimized this could be made, it doesn't remove the need to fetch 72 mb of data on each page load.

 At this point there are two obvious alternatives to me.
 1. Save the downloaded and parsed data to disk with something like `file_put_contents()` and use this local data for plotting.